Asif3359/Event-Management/README.md

-# Nexus Event Management Assignment-9
+# Corporate Nexus Event Management Assignment-9

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.